mannodermaus/android-junit5/README.md

       // Options related to running instrumented tests with JUnit 5.
       // This is an incubating feature which utilizes the backwards-compatibility
-      // of the JUnit Platform in order to extend the default Test Instrumentation Runner
+      // of the JUnit Platform in order to enhance the default Test Instrumentation Runner
       // with new power.
-Because of their experimental nature and minSdkVersion requirement,
+However, because of their experimental nature and steep minSdkVersion requirement,
       // they are turned off by default.
-If you enable them, you also have to specify
+If you choose to enable them, you also have to declare
       // the library dependency in your androidTest scope.
-Please refer to the "Instrumented Tests"
+Please refer to the "Setup"
       // section for more details.
       instrumentationTests {
         enabled false